j6a/gacd-proj/codebook.md

   Comments:		Character string used to hold the URL for the download of the raw data.
 				"https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"

   Variable:		X_train
   Class:		"data.frame"
   Dimensions:	7352 obs. of 561 variables
   Comments:		Dataframe created from "X_train.txt" from the supplied dataset.
 				Contains the feature measurements

   Variable:		y_train
   Class:		"data.frame"
   Dimensions:	7352 obs. of 1 variables
   Comments:		Dataframe created from "y_train.txt" from the supplied dataset.
 				Contains the activity ID 1-6 for each measurement

   Variable:		subject_train
   Class:		"data.frame"
   Dimensions:	7352 obs. of 1 variables
   Comments:		Dataframe created from "subject_train.txt" from the supplied dataset.
 				Contains the subject number 1-30 for each measurement

   Variable:		training_data
   Class:		"data.frame"
   Dimensions:	7352 obs. of 563 variables
   Comments:		Dataframe created by merging the columns of X_train, y_train, subject_train

   Variable:		X_test
   Class:		"data.frame"
   Dimensions:	7352 obs. of 561 variables
   Comments:		Dataframe created from "X_test.txt" from the supplied dataset.
 				Contains the feature measurements

   Variable:		y_test
   Class:		"data.frame"
   Dimensions:	7352 obs. of 1 variables
   Comments:		Dataframe created from "y_test.txt" from the supplied dataset.
   				Contains the activity ID 1-6 for each measurement

   Variable:		subject_test
   Class:		"data.frame"
   Dimensions:	7352 obs. of 1 variables
   Comments:		Dataframe created from "subject_test.txt" from the supplied dataset.
 				Contains the subject number 1-30 for each measurement

   Variable:		test_data
   Class:		"data.frame"
   Dimensions:	7352 obs. of 563 variables
   Comments:		Dataframe created by merging the columns of X_test, y_test, subject_test

   Variable:		data1
   Class:		"data.frame"
   Dimensions:	10299 obs. of 563 variables
   Comments:		Dataframe created by merging the rows of training_data and test_data.

   Variable:		data2
   Class:		"data.frame"
   Dimensions:	10299 obs. of 68 variables
   Comments:		Dataframe created by selecting only the columns that contain mean() and
 				standard deviation from data1.

   Variable:		activity_labels
   Class:		"data.frame"
   Dimensions:	6 obs. of 2 variables
   Comments:		Dataframe created from "activity_labels.txt" from the supplied dataset.
-				Contains the description of each of the 6 activities in the experiment 1 = WALKING, 2 = WALKING_UPSTAIRS, 3 = WALKING DOWNSTAIRS,
+				Contains the description of each of the 6 activities in the experiment
+				1 = WALKING, 2 = WALKING_UPSTAIRS, 3 = WALKING DOWNSTAIRS,
 				4 = SITTING, 5 = STANDING, 6 = LAYING

   Variable:		features
   Class:		"data.frame"
   Dimensions:	561 obs. of 2 variables / 66 obs. of 2 variables
   Comments:		Dataframe created from "features.txt" form the supplied dataset.
-				Initially this variable contains the feature names for all 561 measured features.
+				Initially this variable contains the feature names for all 561
+				measured features.
-				Line 106 of the script then subsets this variable down to the 66 measurements that contain the mean() and std() of each measurement.
+				Line 106 of the script then subsets this variable down to the
+				66 measurements that contain the mean() and std() of each
+				measurement.

   Variable:		data3
   Class:		"data.frame"
   Dimensions:	180 obs. of 68 variables
   Comments:		Dataframe created by first grouping data 2 by subject and activity, then
 				calculating the mean for each combination.
-				There are 30 subjects, that each perform all 6 of the activities, so this data frame has 180 observations.
+				There are 30 subjects, that each perform all 6 of the activities,
+				so this data frame has 180 observations.
-				The forst 2 columns are the subject and activity, and the remaining 66 columns are the mean() and std() feature measurements from the supplied dataset.
+				The forst 2 columns are the subject and activity, and the remaining
-				standard deviation from data1.
+				66 columns are the mean() and std() feature measurements from the
+				supplied dataset.